The cds Façade Object

 cds. requires

-... is a convenience shortcut to cds.env.requires
+... is an overlay and convenience shortcut to cds.env.requires

 }